mitodl/handbook/how-to/common-web-app-guide.md

 #### Error message indicating that the `auth_user` table doesn't exist

-Try running `docker compose run web ./manage.py migrate auth`, then run `docker compose run web ./manage.py migrate`.
+Try running `docker compose run --rm web ./manage.py migrate auth`, then run `docker compose run --rm web ./manage.py migrate`.

 #### _[OSX only]_ Error indicating that Docker for Mac is not running (even though it is running)